 Expired Dental Items: Stash or Trash?

-When your find your toothpaste empty, you rummage through toiletries to find that long lost tube you bought before the Royal Wedding even happened.
-But is it safe enough for Prince George to brush with present day?
+When you find your toothpaste empty, you rummage through toiletries to find that long-lost tube you bought before the Royal Wedding even happened.
+But is it safe enough for Prince George to brush with the present day?

 Most mouthwashes contain antiseptics, like alcohol.
 Though this is the active ingredient, rinses also have a high water percentage.
 After 2-3 years that antiseptic starts to dissolve.
 This leaves the mouthwash with even more water, thus increasing the chance of bacterial growth.